A Peano curve from mated geodesic trees in the directed landscape: Introduction

 \begin{theorem} There is a random space-filling curve $\eta=(\eta_h,\eta_u)\colon \RR\rightarrow \RR^2$ measurable with respect to $\cL$ and satisfying $\eta(0)=0$ with the following additional properties. \begin{enumerate} \item Almost surely, for every $v<w\in \RR$, $\leb (\eta([v,w]))=w-v$, where $\leb$ denotes the Lebesgue measure on the plane. \item Almost surely, for (Lebesgue) a.e.\ point $p$ in $\RR^2$, there is a unique $v$ for which $\eta(v)=p$ and moreover, the set of points $p$ for which the above $v$ is non-unique is equal to the set $\cT_\uparrow\cup \cI_\downarrow$ and a.s.\ has Euclidean Hausdorff dimension $4/3$. \item Almost surely, the set of points $p$ for which there exist three values of $v$ with $\eta(v)=p$ is equal to $\NU_\uparrow^3(\cL)\cup \NU_\downarrow^3(\wcL)$.
 Moreover, there is a.s.\ no point $p\in \RR^2$ admitting four values of $v$ for which $\eta(v)=p$. \item The curve $\eta$ exhibits translation invariance in the sense that for any fixed $v_0\in \RR$,

 \item The curve $\eta$ respects $\mathrm{KPZ}$ scaling in the sense that for any fixed $\beta>0$,

 where the distributional equality holds as parametrized curves. \item The curve $\eta$ has time reversal symmetry in the sense that $-\eta(-v)\stackrel{d}{=}\eta(v)$. \end{enumerate} \end{theorem} It should be possible to isolate a minimal list of properties which determine the curve $\eta$ up to reflection/ time-reversal symmetries.
 However, we do not carry out the above and instead give a detailed hands-on construction of the Peano curve $\eta$ in Section \ref{sec:constr}, and the rest of the results pertain to this particular curve $\eta$.
-To draw contrast with LQG, the space filling SLE arising in that case is usually parametrized according to its intrinsic LQG area (see for e.g.\ \cite[Section 3.1]{GHS19}), while for the directed landscape, the usual Euclidean area is a natural choice of parametrization.

 On encountering a random curve, a natural question is to investigate its regularity properties and this is what we turn to next.
 In order to present the most natural formulation of the result, we introduce the intrinsic metric for the directed landscape-- such a notion has been used in the works \cite{CHHM21, Dau23+}.
 For points $(x,s), (y,t)\in \RR^2$, we will often work with the metric